 We’re seeing a lot of phone scams targeting customers, claiming to be from Kiwibank.
 These calls can come from 0800, local or overseas numbers and ask you for your banking login details, passwords or authentication codes.

-We’ll never ask for your passwords, KeepSafe questions and answers, PIN, or card details over the phone.
+We’ll never ask for your passwords, KeepSafe questions and answers, PIN, one-time PIN or card details over the phone.
 We’ll always verify your identity in other ways to ensure your personal information and accounts are kept safe.

 If you're ever unsure whether a call is legitimate, ask for a name or reference number and call us back on 0800 113 355 (or +64 4 473 1133 from overseas).